eReefs/ereefs.github.io/docs/research/publications/datasets.md

 - The Biogeochemical Scientific Description for version `B3p0` of the model.
 This was published at [Geoscientific Model Development](https://gmd.copernicus.org/articles/13/4503/2020/gmd-13-4503-2020.html) which contains an assessment of an eReefs configuration.
 - For additional details, especially definitions of diagnostic variables and simulated observations (true colour, Secchi depth etc.) as well as processes added to the model since 1 January 2020, please see [EMSmanual_afterGMDarticle8Jan25](https://research.csiro.au/cem/wp-content/uploads/sites/194/2025/01/EMSmanual_afterGMDarticle8Jan25.pdf).
 - The `puv__parameter` attribute from the netCDF metadata for each variable.
 This attribute is present in recent datasets (`GBR4_H4p0` and later), and takes the form of a URL for a formal vocabulary record, e.g. <http://vocab.nerc.ac.uk/collection/P01/current/ARGTMOD1/>.
-You can open these links in a browser to see a description and other information about the variable.
-These links support content negotiation for machine-readable formats like JSON-LD, so can also be used to look up variable level metadata from other software.
-Please see the [NERC Vovabulary Server documentation](https://vocab.nerc.ac.uk/) for more information about these vocabulary terms.
+You can open these links in a browser to see a description and other information about the variable, and they also support content negotiation for machine-readable formats like JSON-LD, so can be used to look up variable level metadata from other software.
+Please see the [NERC Vocabulary Server documentation](https://vocab.nerc.ac.uk/) for more information about these vocabulary terms.

 **A note on sediment variables:**